top of page

 The 2050 MTP, which is proposing over $5.2 billion in projects over the next 25 years, sets a long-term vision for improving the region's transportation systems and infrastructure.
 It plans for everything from biking and pedestrian trails (non-motorized facilities) to traffic congestion, safety concerns, road conditions, and public transit.

-“We recognize the importance of this vision in guiding our efforts to address the region’s major mobility and infrastructure challenges and priorities in the coming years,” said executive director Jim Snell.
+“We recognize the importance of this vision in guiding our efforts to address the region’s major mobility and infrastructure challenges and priorities in the coming years,” said Executive Director Jim Snell.
 “As the Metropolitan Planning Organization for the region, our responsibility is to coordinate funding from all government levels and ensure projects serve local residents and businesses.
 We are excited about the future and anticipate the approval of the 2050 MTP by the end of this year.”

 Following the conclusion of this comment period, all input received on the draft document will be reviewed by staff, documented, and incorporated where feasible.
-Tri-County’s Board of Commissioners will consider the draft document for approval at their regularly scheduled meeting on December 18, 2025, at 6 p.m.
+Tri-County’s Board of Commissioners will consider the plan for approval at their regularly scheduled meeting on December 18, 2025, at 6 p.m.
 Visit movingmidmichigan.org to learn more, view the MTP, and submit comments.

 # # #